davemhoward/updog/README.md

 The code is currently written for a high performance cluster running linux and using a Slurm job scheduler.
 If you are running Sun Grid Engine or something similar for job scheduling please reach out (David.Howard@kcl.ac.uk) and I can help set up UPDOG for your system.

 updog requires PLINK version ≥ v1.07.
 The PLINK version needs to be able to read in the format of your data (bfile, pfile, or vcf).
-PLINK is required to be set up as an environmental variable which is called using $module load
+PLINK is required to be set up as an environmental variable (i.e. called using $module load)

 updog requires R version ≥ 3.0.2.
-R is required to be set up as an environmental variable which is called using $module load
+R is required to be set up as an environmental variable (i.e. called using $module load)

 updog requires 4 sources of data:
 1. Test data.
 This is the genetic dataset you want to make prediction in to.
 This data is required to be split by chromosome and in bfile, pfile or vcf format.